coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 .. cmdv:: Local Tactic Notation

-   Tactic notations do not survive the end of sections.
-They survive modules unless the command Local Tactic Notation is used instead of Tactic Notation.
+   Tactic notations disappear when a section is closed.
+They survive when a module is closed unless the command ``Local Tactic Notation`` is used instead of :cmd:`Tactic Notation`.

 .. rubric:: Footnotes

 .. [#and_or_levels] which are the levels effectively chosen in the current implementation of Coq

-.. [#no_associativity] Coq accepts notations declared as ``no associativity`` but the parser on which Coq is built, namely Camlp5, currently does not implement ``no associativity`` and replaces it with ``left associativity``; hence it is the same for
-   Coq: ``no associativity`` is in fact ``left associativity``, for the purposes of parsing
+.. [#no_associativity] Coq accepts notations declared as non-associative but the parser on which Coq is built, namely Camlp5, currently does not implement ``no associativity`` and replaces it with ``left associativity``; hence it is the same for Coq: ``no associativity`` is in fact ``left associativity`` for the purposes of parsing